codio/knowledge/source/instructors/setupcourses/batch-assessment-update.rst

 4. Select or drag and drop the Excel (.xlsx) file in which you have defined all the required settings.

-5. Identify the assignments you want to update the assessment settings for.
+5. Select the assignments you want to modify.

    .. image:: /img/guides/select-excel-batch-update.png
       :alt: Select excel Batch Update

-6. Click **Apply and Done**.
+6. Click **Apply and Close**.
 A popup window will appear asking you to confirm, click **Yes**.

 .. note:: A green banner will appear at the bottom of the page letting you know your updates are processing.
 Once the update is complete you will receive an email from Codio.